inr-kit/McCAD-Library/README.rst

 1- The library assumes a clean CAD model (one with no intersections or overlapping).
    While in theory the library won't report an error with intersections/overlappings as solids are processed individually, it will cause problems for void generation and conversion later on.
-2- There are known issues with the decomposition algorithm which are currently being inverstigated.
+2- There are known issues with the decomposition algorithm which are currently being investigated.
 Those issues include:
    * Simplification of tori sometimes results in displaced segments.
 It is advised to check the pipe bends after decomposition and manually replace the faulty solids.